djangofan/spring-boot-karate-example/README.md

 Spring Boot JMS proxy with Karate tests and Gatling performance runner.

+TODO:  This project isn't working at the moment.
+I want to refactor it to use Docker ActiveMQ.

 ## Execute

 Start the regular unit test, by itself without triggering Gatling performance test.